Suhaan-Bhandary/pubsub/README.md

-> 🚧 **Project Status: In Progress**
-> This project is currently under active development.
-> The core interfaces and types are defined, but full in-memory implementation and additional features are still being built.

 # Go PubSub

 A lightweight, type-safe, in-memory Publish/Subscribe (Pub/Sub) library for Go.
 This library provides a generic interface to publish and subscribe to events using custom event types.